 People who put others down get temporary relief from the storm created in their heads when they came across someone doing better.

-Like other bad habits, the behaviour can become repetitive because instead of actually working on themselves, they’re finding a short cut to feel good temporarily.
+Like other bad habits, the behavior can become repetitive because instead of actually working on themselves, they’re finding a shortcut to feel good temporarily.

 The other option for them is to be defensive and avoid the trigger altogether.
 They may stop talking to people who seem better than them.